Kitchen Culture Cooking Club

 To facilitate this, themed projects will be posted to this page periodically.
 Project Assignments and links to relevant reference material stored on this site will be posted to this page.
 Anyone, anywhere in the world, with a sincere interest in Japanese food culture is welcome to browse the contents of this page and then replicate the themed project in their own kitchen.

-For those who wish to display-and-discuss their projects with like-minded people, I invite you to become a member of the KITCHEN CULTURE Cooking Club Facebook Group (formerly the TSUDOI Project), an interactive community space.
-If you are not already a member, please apply.
-Members are encouraged to post photos and a short description of what they make in their own kitchens in accordance with the chosen theme.
+For those who wish to display-and-discuss their projects with like-minded people, I invite you to join the KITCHEN CULTURE Cooking Club Facebook Group (formerly the TSUDOI Project), an interactive community space.

 Show Us Your Kitchen Project